NASA-AMMOS/3DTilesRendererJS/src/three/renderer/API.md

 ellipsoid: Ellipsoid
 ```

 The ellipsoid definition used for the tileset.
-Defaults to WGS84 and may be
-overridden by the `3DTILES_ellipsoid` extension.
-Specified in the local frame of
+May be overridden by the
+`3DTILES_ellipsoid` extension.
+Specified in the local frame of `TilesRenderer.group`.
-`TilesRenderer.group`.

 ### .cameras